 Matt es el CEO de Branch International, un proveedor líder de servicios financieros impulsado por el aprendizaje automático en mercados emergentes.
 Hoy, Branch es la aplicación financiera más popular de África y se está expandiendo a América Latina y Asia.
 Antes de lanzar Branch, Matt fundó Kina.org, una organización sin fines de lucro líder en microfinanzas, donde se desempeñó como CEO durante casi una década.
 Bajo su liderazgo, Kiva estableció alianzas en 80 países y prestó más de $ 700 millones a empresarios de bajos ingresos.
 Matt ha sido honrado con el Premio de Innovación "No Boundaries" de The Economist y fue nombrado uno de los "40 principales menores de 40 años" de la revista FORTUNE.

-Matthieu is an Investment Officer with Accion Venture Lab, leading the team’s deal activity and portfolio engagement in Latin America.
-Before joining Accion Venture Lab, Matthieu was an associate in charge on fintech and energy investments at Antoni & Lelo de Larrea Venture Partners (ALLVP), a leading Mexican early-stage venture capital fund.
-Prior to AllVP, Matthieu worked at Société Générale CIB in Mexico on the structuring of corporate debt products for the telecommunications, media and technology, natural resources, and infrastructure sectors, as well as on cross-border merger and acquisition transactions.
-Matthieu previously held responsibilities in the energy purchasing team of ArcelorMittal where he gained substantial experience in operations management and value chain logistics.
-Matthieu also served as project manager for Air Liquide, working on strategic planning and marketing.
-Matthieu has a B.A. in management and economics with a major in marketing and strategy from Paris-Dauphine University, and holds a master's degree in international business and economics from Paris-Dauphine University and La Sorbonne University.
+Matthieu Albrieux is a Senior Investment Officer with Accion Venture Lab, Accion’s seed-stage impact investment initiative in fintech for the underserved, where he leads the team’s deal activity and portfolio engagement in Latin America.
+Before joining Venture Lab, Matthieu was an associate in charge of fintech and energy investments at Antoni & Lelo de Larrea Venture Partners (ALLVP), a leading Mexican early-stage venture capital fund.
+Prior to ALLVP, Matthieu worked at Société Générale CIB in Mexico focusing on media, telco, and infrastructure sectors.
+He previously held operational and marketing responsibilities in industrial groups ArcelorMittal and Air Liquide.
+Matthieu has a B.A. in management and economics with a major in marketing and strategy from Paris-Dauphine University, and a master’s degree in international business and economics from Paris-Dauphine University and La Sorbonne University.

 Troublemaker | Board Member and Thought Leader, Financial Services Innovation